strawpants/wetcave-sensors/README.md

 # wetcave-sensors
-Sensor logging daemon which publishes dat to a mqtt server
+Sensor logging daemon which publishes sensor data to a mqtt server

+## planned
+Also remotely control relay's and sensor parameters such as sampling using a mqtt subscription on this daemon